initpy/go-book/methods.rst

 given named type, as you want.

 Let's see a more advanced example, and we will discuss some details of it just after.

-It's the story of a set of colored boxes.
-They have widths, heights and depths and of course colors.
-We want to find out the color of the biggest of them, and eventually paint them all black (Because you know...
+Tis the story of a set of colored boxes.
+They have widths, heights, depths and colors of course!
+We want to find out the color of the biggest box, and eventually paint them all black (Because you know...
 I see a red box, and I want it painted black...)

 Here we *Go*!

+..
+Very punny... :p

 .. _colored-boxes-example: